dsu1na/AirflowPractice/README.md

 # AirflowPractice

-This repository is to set up Airflow using pip
+This repository contains code for creating an image for airflow